domini4/CURL_Classic_Control/README.md

 This is an implementation of [CURL: Contrastive Unsupervised Representations for Reinforcement Learning](https://arxiv.org/abs/2004.04136) coupled with the [Data Efficient Rainbow method](https://arxiv.org/abs/1906.05243) for Classic Control Environments.

+To install all dependencies, run `bash install.sh`.
+It is recommended that you install the dependencies manually based on the requirements document.

+You can alternatively use the 'enviro_curl.yml' file to create a conda environment.
+To do so use the below command

+'''
+conda env create -f enviro_curl.yml
+'''

 Run the following command with the game as an argument:

 CartPole-v1